On conjugates and the asymptotic distortion of 1-dimensional $C^{1+bv}$ diffeomorphisms: On the asymptotic distortion of diffeomorphisms

 hence

 Letting $k \to \infty$, we obtain

 Since this holds for all $\varepsilon > 0$, the asymptotic distortion of $f$ vanishes.

-The converse statement is proved following the lines of the proof of Theorem B. However, instead of following the functional analytical approach, we use the explicit conjugating maps introduced in Remark 6.
-Namely, let $h_n$ be a circle diffeomorphism whose derivative satisfies
+The converse statement cannot be proved following the lines of the proof of the Main Theorem, since this would require absolutely continuous derivatives.
+Instead of pursuing this functional analytical approach, we use the explicit conjugating maps $h_n$ given by (\ref{explicit-Z}).
+Letting $y:= h_n^{-1}(x)$, a straightforward computation using the chain rule yields